pharmbio/big-data_course/cloud_and_docker_lab/Cloud_VM_Openstack.md

 In this lab you will perform the following tasks:

 * Task 1: Creating a Key-pair
-* Task 2: Allocating  Virtual Machine
+* Task 2: Creating a Virtual Machine
 * Task 3: Install docker on the server and running Jupyter as a container
 * task 4: Optional.
 Restore a session from a snapshop.